DegateCommunity/Degate/README.md

 This project aims to totally replace the old Degate, with a focus on Windows and Linux support, getting better stability and general modernization.
 To achieve this the aim was to drop GTK and move to Qt and merge the lib and the GUI part of the project.
 Another objective was to minimize the number of dependencies, for now it uses only Boost and Qt and the mid-term objective is to only keep Qt and remove Boost.

-We want to have fewer bugs as possible, even if some functionality needs to be dropped (for the moment).
 The stability was the main problem of the old Degate and the main reason why the community hadn't already united around it.
+Regarding that, we want to have fewer bugs as possible, even if some functionality needs to be dropped (for the moment).

 For the moment we have (as functionalities) :
 - OpenGL 3 support (better performances and evolutive),